What are the Maximum Mortgage Terms?

 How age affects your term

-The eligibility criteria for a longer-term mortgage isn’t really any different to one with a standard term, but some mortgage lenders are likely to place more scrutiny on your age if you’re looking for an agreement that runs for longer than 25 years.
+The eligibility criteria for a longer-term mortgage differ from those for a standard term.
+Still, some mortgage lenders are likely to place more scrutiny on your age if you’re looking for an agreement that runs for longer than 25 years.

-This is because the mortgage provider will be mindful of the loan running into your retirement years.
-Most people’s income decreases at this point, so your lender will need to be confident that you can afford your mortgage payments in retirement.
+The mortgage provider will be mindful of the loan into your retirement years.
+Most people’s income decreases at this point, so your lender must be confident that you can afford your mortgage payments in retirement.

-A few lenders won’t offer you a mortgage if the term runs past your 70th birthday and a larger number of them draw the line at 75.
+A few lenders won’t offer you a mortgage if the term runs past your 70th birthday, and many of them draw the line at 75.
 There are, however, other mortgage providers who will have no issue with the term running past your 80th or even 90th birthday, and a small minority who will lend with no such age restrictions, under the right circumstances.

-Moreover, there are a range of retirement mortgage options to consider for people who can’t qualify for a longer-term mortgage due to their age, such as Retirement Interest-Only Mortgages (RIO).
+Moreover, there is a range of retirement mortgage options, such as retirement interest-only mortgages (RIO), for people who can’t qualify for a longer-term mortgage due to their age.

 Extending the length of an existing mortgage

 It’s possible to extend the term of an existing mortgage by refinancing with your current mortgage lender or remortgage with a new one.
-Whether you’re eligible for a term extension is very much at the lender’s discretion and they will reassess your affordability and eligibility to check whether anything has changed since you took on the original debt.
+Whether you’re eligible for a term extension is very much at the lender’s discretion.
+They will reassess your affordability and eligibility to check whether anything has changed since you took on the original debt.

 Some lenders won’t approve you for a term extension if…